whblondeau/art_mob/autumnal_woman.md

 She laughed a little.
 “Not he.
 He would never have taken anything from her… he was always too earnestly cautious.
 He did his best never to lead her on.”
 She shook her head in savage self-mockery.
 “When I struck out at him, that freed him to follow his heart, you see.”

 This made no sense to me.
+None of it was making any sense.

 “The only piece of Carezma’s art that we ever had was a brooch that she gave me.”
 I looked at her, not understanding.
 “You know how her work was always stiff, always somewhat lifeless?
 Well, this wasn’t.
 It was grotesque, but it had life.
 A skull pierced by a spear coming up from below… and the butt of the spear ended in a hoof.
 It was good.
 I was trying to be companionable, and this was something I could do.
 Because I honestly admired the thing.
 Breathtaking.”